jcubic/jankiewicz-blog/blog/en/node-repl-auto-indent.md

 ## [Working example](#working-example)

-Here is example code, that I also include with the PR, how to use this feature in Node.js:
+Here is example code, how to use this feature in Node.js:

 ```javascript
 import readline from 'readline';